Lion and Sun: Iranian and Turkic dynasties

 The use of the lion and sun symbol in a flag is first attested in a miniature painting illustrating a copy of Shahnameh Shams al-Din Kashani, an epic on Mongol conquest, dated 1423.
 The painting depicts several (Mongul?) horsemen approaching the walled city of Nishapur.
 One of the horsemen carries a banner that bears a lion passant with a rising sun on its back.
 The pole is tipped with a crescent moon.
-By the time of the Safavids (1501–1722), and the subsequent unification of Iran as a single state, the lion and sun had become a familiar sign, appearing on copper coins, on banners, and on works of art.
-The Lion and Sun motif was also used on banners of the Mughals of India, notably those of Shah Jahan.
+By the Safavid era (1501–1722), and the subsequent unification of Iran as a single state, the lion and sun had become a familiar sign, appearing on copper coins, banners, and works of art.

 Safavid dynasty

-In Safavid times, the lion and sun stood for two pillars of the society, state and religion.
-It is clear that, although various alams and banners were employed by the Safavids during their rule, especially the earlier Safavid kings, by the time of Shah Abbas, the lion and sun symbol had become one of the most popular emblems of Persia.
+In the Safavid era, the lion and sun stood for the two pillars of society, state and religion.
+It is clear that, although various alams and banners were employed by the Safavids during their rule, especially the earlier Safavid shahs, by the time of Shah Abbas, the lion and sun symbol had become one of the most popular emblems.